binkley/kotlin-rational/README.md

 overloading and extension methods, and writing clean, clear, concise Kotlin.
 It also explores the impact of `NaN` (on the `FloatingBigRational` version , which is extensive), rather than raising an error on division by zero (as the `FixedBigRational` version does).
-In general, this code prefers expressivity to performance.
+In general, this code prefers expressiveness to performance.

 A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number`.